|Click Image to Enlarge|

 - FHWA and FTA have created new CEs in accordance with Section 1318 of MAP-21.
 The new CEs will become effective on November 5, 2014.
 Some of the new CEs have criteria that must be met before they can be applied as described in the Federal Register.
-FHWA will be hosting a webinar about the new CEs on November 12.
-Click here to register.
-The NEPA/SEPA Compliance Program will be developing guidance as information becomes available.
-(October 2014).
+Click here for a quick reference table.

 - FHWA has updated their guidance for obtaining FHWA approval for di minimis use and Temporary Occupancy for CE level projects.
 A process flow chart and forms are available on the Section 4(f) web page.
 (August 2014)